-Mil-Std-129 Revision R greatly simplified exterior container labels by encouraging the movement of all linear bar code data into the 2D PDF417 symbol.
+Mil-Std-129 Revision R greatly simplified exterior container labels by encouraging the movement of all linear bar code data into the two-dimensional PDF417 symbol.
 This eliminates up to ten linear bar codes from the exterior container.

 Exterior container markings are required unless specifically exempted in the contract or solicitation, or the standard itself, on each of the following: